calagator/calagator/INSTALL.md

   1. Follow the **Checkout** instructions above.
   2. Initialize your database, run `rake db:migrate db:test:prepare`
-  3. Optionally add a geocoding key so maps will display, follow the instructions in the checkout at `config/geocoder_api_keys.yml.example` and get the key from http://code.google.com/apis/maps/signup.html
+  3. Optionally setup API keys so that maps display and such, see 'API Keys'.

 Development